anabramos/human-cockroach-nuclear-bomb/README.md

 - Cockroaches and Nuclear Bomb goals with the game:
     - The application provides a fun new way to play one of the most classic games worldwide.

+<a name="data-model"></a>

+## Data Model

+The game is made from a Player class.
+The object player is created at the very beggining of the game, and its instances and attributes are given values as the game runs.

+The Player class has 6 attributes who are stored and changed in different ways to be used throughout the code.

+- player_battle_name: it is generated via user input at the beginning of every game and it stays the same for as many rounds as the player decides to play.

+- enemys_battle_name: it is generated a random selection from within a list of oprtions at the beginning of every game and it stays the same for as many rounds as the player decides to play.

+- players_weapon: it is generated via user input and it changes at every new round the player decides to play.
+- enemys_weapon: it is generated via a random selection and it changes at every new round the player decides to play.

+- player_score: it starts at 0 and will increase 1 point for every round the player wins from the enemy.
+- enemy_score: it starts at 0 and will increase 1 point for every round the player loses from the enemy.

 <a name="testing"></a>